Spiral similarity

 Spiral similarity is a plane transformation in mathematics composed of a rotation and a dilation.
-It is used widely in Euclidean geometry to facilitate the proofs of many theorems and other results in geometry, especially in mathematical competitions and Olympiads.
-Though the origin of this idea is not known, it was documented in 1967 by Coxeter in his book Geometry Revisited.
+It is used widely in Euclidean geometry to facilitate the proofs of many theorems and other results in geometry, especially in mathematical competitions and olympiads.
+Though the origin of this idea is not known, it was documented in 1967 by Coxeter in his book Geometry Revisited. and 1969 - using the term "dilative rotation" - in his book Introduction to Geometry.

-The following theorem is important for the Euclidian plane:
+The following theorem is important for the Euclidean plane:

 Any two directly similar figures are related either by a translation or by a spiral similarity.